grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Thing is, I need a sonar operator.
 Do you think this waif has good ears?"

 He shrugged again.
-"I wouldn't know.
-She listens to a lot of fuckin' music.
-Does that mean anything?"
+"Well, I'll tell you this: those whores of mine have a record player in their quarters.
+Drives me fucking crazy, but when I tried to dispose of it I had a large-scale fuckin' whore-revolt on my hands.
+That little waif in particular, I noticed, listens to the fuckin' records all the time.
+Does that suggest anything about her ears?"

-"Might mean she's already fuckin' deaf."
+"Might mean she's fuckin' deaf already ."
 Said Percy.
 She sipped her drink.
 "Fuck it.
 It's not like I'm going into battle.
 If she's not completely deaf, we can have her sit sonar watch during long runs.
 She won't be completely useless."

 "Swell."
 Said the bartender.
 "I need that depressing little shadow out of my life."
 He called down the bar to where a small group of skinny girls and a couple of boys were milling about aimlessly.
 "Cassandra!
 Come over here.
 I have someone I want you to meet."